dafny-lang/dafny/docs/_includes/Introduction.md

 more serious, you may prefer to [download](https://github.com/dafny-lang/dafny/releases) it to run it on your machine.
-Dafny can be run from the command line (on Linux, MacOS, Windows or other platforms) or from an IDE such as emacs or
-Microsoft Visual Studio 2012 (or newer), where the `dafny` verifier runs in the background while the programmer is editing the program.
-An editor such as VSCode can provide syntax highlighting without the built-in verification.
+Dafny can be run from the command line (on Linux, MacOS, Windows or other platforms) or from an IDE such as emacs or an editor such as VSCode, which can provide syntax highlighting without the built-in verification.

 The verifier is powered